8 Marketing promotions

 8.1.1 Regressing on our data

 As we have seen, regression takes some rigor to do correctly.
-It works best when you have a lot of data, which is a luxury we tend to have in only a few cases.
-We’ll go through another example, but we will look at our analysis slightly differently.
+It works best when you have a lot of data, which is a luxury that we don’t tend to have in many cases.
+We’ll go though another example, but we are going to look at our analysis in a slightly different way.
 We’ll also use a different framework this time.
 Why?
 Why not?
-There are many ways to do the same thing in R, and you will prefer some more than others.
+There are lots of ways to do the same thing in R and you will like certain ways better.

 #-----------------------------------------------------------------